 - Raising the issue of weight is the essential choice we need to take if we want to see a shift in child obesity.

 - A commitment in the HM Government’s policy document Childhood Obesity: A Plan for Action says people ‘should feel confident discussing nutrition and weight issues with children, their families and adults’ making every contact count.

 - Now is the time to step up and join in the conversation about healthy weight, building your professional development and helping others

 - It is not about blame or criticism, talking about healthy weight is a skill that can become a natural part of professional practice.

-- A recent stud in the Lancet (2016) by Aveyard et al found that a ‘behaviourally informed, very brief, physician delivered, opportunistic intervention is acceptable to patients and effective in weight loss’.
+- A recent study in the Lancet (2016) by Aveyard et al found that a ‘behaviourally informed, very brief, physician delivered, opportunistic intervention is acceptable to patients and effective in weight loss’.

 - Put another way, talking to people about their weight in a clear, professional and succinct way is actually OK by them, and can help them on their journey of weight loss.

 Why should I choose this course?